Chirping crickets

 0Chirping crickets

-Chirping crickets are arguably the most-studied "biological reverse alarm clock" in nature.
-Unlike morning sounds that signal waking, the rhythmic chirping of crickets (typically 4-5 kHz in domestic species, up to 6-8 kHz in field species) triggers the opposite neural pattern.
-Entomologist Thomas Walker (Annual Review of Entomology, 1962) was the first to describe how male crickets chirp in ultra-stable rhythm — females use the signal's constancy as a marker of "healthy male", and this evolutionary stability means the human brain also reads chirping as a "reliable, safe signal".
+Chirping crickets are one of the best-studied biological reverse alarm clocks in nature.
+Unlike morning sounds that signal waking, the rhythmic chirping of crickets (typically 4 to 5 kHz in domestic species, up to 6 to 8 kHz in field species) triggers the opposite neural pattern.
+The entomologist Thomas Walker (Annual Review of Entomology, 1962) was the first to describe how male crickets chirp in ultra-stable rhythm; females use the signal's constancy as a marker of a healthy male, and this evolutionary stability means the human brain also reads chirping as a reliable, safe signal.

-Pairs well with light rain, croaking frogs, gentle breeze (a full summer evening).
-Not for work calls — cricket frequencies fall in the high-speech range and may be perceived as "background irritation" by the person on the other end.
+Pairs well with light rain, croaking frogs and a gentle breeze (a full summer evening).
+Not for work calls; cricket frequencies fall in the high-speech range and may be perceived as background irritation by the person on the other end.

 Included in Mixes